Example 3 - Distribute applications to Intrexx instances

 Path auth

-The end point for the IAA login does not contain any variable components, so it can be entered directly.
+The end point for the IAA login does not contain any variable components, meaning a direct, fixed entry can be made.

 Body In the body, we first select the JSON body type.